davidwong19/opdracht-1/README.md

  scraper_mongodb: I scrape the highest btc transaction every minute and store my data in csv

- scraper_final_cache:  I scrape the highest btc transaction every second and put it in redis and after 1 min I send highest btc transaction to mongodb
+ scraper_final_cache:  I scrape the highest btc transaction  and store it in redis and after 1 min I send highest btc transaction to mongodb